defog-ai/sqlcoder/README.md

 In your terminal, run
 `sqlcoder launch`

-With this, you will be able to add your metadata and query your data visually.
+With this, you will be able to connect straight to your database, so you can add your metadata and query it visually.

 ## License
 The code in this repo (what little there is of it) is Apache-2 licensed.
 The model weights have a `CC BY-SA 4.0` license.
 The TL;DR is that you can use and modify the model for any purpose – including commercial use.
 However, if you modify the weights (for example, by fine-tuning), you must open-source your modified weights under the same license terms.